irvingzamora28/sportlight/README.md

 -   MongoDB database setup for data storage.
 -   .env file for API, base URLs, and database connection strings.
 -   FFmpeg for video processing (See FFmpeg installation guide below).
+-   OpenCV for computer vision tasks like object detection.

 ## MongoDB and PyMongo Setup